NazzarenoGiannelli/batch_zip-rar_extractor/README.md

 you need to uptade its directory in the .ps1 files code)

 ---
+☕🤎 If you find the content useful, you could get me a coffee at https://www.buymeacoffee.com/nazzareno

+🙏 For more, you can follow me on <a href="https://twitter.com/nazzagnl">Twitter</a>, <a href="http://www.youtube.com/c/NazzarenoGiannelliCG">Youtube</a>, and <a href="https://www.instagram.com/nazzarenogiannelli">Instagram</a>

-:globe_with_meridians: For more about what I do you can visit my [personal website](https://www.nazzarenogiannelli.com/)
+:globe_with_meridians: For more about what I do, you can visit my [personal website](https://www.nazzarenogiannelli.com/)